APPROACH CREWING F. A. Q. COSTS JOIN US! KETURAH ROUTES PAST CREW PHOTOS VIDEOS LOG Me

 Approx. miles sailed: 800

 This is her first trip outside Europe and she decided to go straight for something unusual.
-She did great on the quite long and heavy crossing from Gizo (Solomons) to Chuuk (Micronesia) and will continue with us all the way to the Philippines.
+She did great on the quite long and heavy crossing from Gizo (Solomons) to Chuuk (Micronesia) and will continue with us all the way to the Philippines

 Boarded in: Gizo, Solomon Islands